 - providing evidence to justify capital bids to treasury

 Responsible bodies (and, ultimately, their schools) will benefit from capital allocations.
 This is based on a consistent assessment across key elements of need.
-The department will use the data to target aggregated funding allocations, but interestingly for us, it will not be suitable for individual school level decisions without additional information.
+The department will use the data to target aggregated funding allocations.
+However, it will not be suitable for individual school level decisions without additional information.

-For the first time, the CDC will also record information on the availability of each school’s building management and compliance documentation but will not replace locally held condition surveys.
-The information obtained during the CDC programme does not and is not intended to replace any of the current arrangements that exist at responsible body or school level to gather detailed building condition survey data.
+For the first time, the CDC will record information on the availability of each school’s building management and compliance documentation.
+But it will not replace locally held condition surveys.
+The information obtained during the CDC programme does not and is not intended to replace any of the current arrangements that exist at a responsible body.
 Specifically the CDC has the following limitations;

 - it is not invasive (only visible condition is inspected)